 11. Insurance.
-The Contractor shall maintain at its own cost, and provide proof of, insurance meeting TWU’s Third Party Insurance Standards (www.twu.edu/media/documents/risk-management/TWU-Third-Party-Insurance-Standards.pdf).
-By requiring such minimum insurance, the Owner shall not be deemed or construed to have assessed the risk that may be applicable to the Contractor.
-Therefore, the Contractor shall assess its own risks and, if it deems appropriate, maintain higher limits and/or broader coverages.
-The Contractor is not relieved of any liability or obligations assumed or pursuant to the contract because of its failure to obtain or maintain insurance in sufficient amounts, duration, or types.
-The Artist’s failure to comply with the requirements of this section shall be considered a breach of this Agreement.
-Proof of insurance coverage will be forwarded to TWU Risk Management by email at risk@twu.edu.
+Vendor agrees to maintain, at Vendor’s sole expense, and to cause its agents, suppliers and permitted subcontractors to maintain, at their sole expense, minimum General Liability insurance, Workers’ Compensation, and Employers’ Liability insurance satisfying the requirements and limits outlined in TWU Third Party Insurance Standards (“Standards”).
+Vendor shall also maintain any other insurance policies required by the Standards if applicable.
+By requiring the above minimum insurance, TWU shall not be deemed or construed to have assessed the risk that may be applicable to the Vendor, and TWU reserves the right to require additional coverages or amend the limits outlined in the Standards.
+Vendor’s failure to comply with this section shall be considered a breach of this Agreement.
+Certificates of insurance shall be provided to TWU at risk@twu.edu at least ten (10) days prior to commencement of any services under this Agreement.

 12. Background Check.
 Any Artist who will have regular contact with minors in performing the Services under this Agreement shall comply with the applicable requirements in TWU’s Minors on Campus program, including background checks and registration with TWU’s Risk Management department.

 13. Choice of Law; Venue.
+This Agreement and all of the rights and obligations of the parties hereto and all of the terms and conditions hereof will be construed, interpreted and applied in accordance with and governed by and enforced under the laws of the State of Texas.
 Denton County, Texas, will be the proper place of venue for suit on or in respect of this Agreement.
-This Agreement and all of the rights and obligations of the parties hereto and all of the terms and conditions hereof will be construed, interpreted and applied in accordance with and governed by and enforced under the laws of the State of Texas.

 14. Insolvency.
 In the event of any proceedings in bankruptcy or insolvency by or against Artist, or in the event of appointment (with or without Artist’s consent) of an assignee for the benefit of creditors, or a receiver, TWU may terminate this Agreement without prior notice and without incurring any liability whatsoever to Artist.

 15. Subject to Appropriation.
-The parties acknowledge and agree that nothing in this Agreement will be interpreted to create a future obligation or liability in excess of the funds currently appropriated to the Agency.
+Performance by TWU under the Agreement may be dependent upon the appropriation and allotment of funds from federally funded programs and/or by the Texas State Legislature.
+In the event a curtailment of federally funded programs occurs, or in the event state appropriations are unavailable, TWU will issue written notice to the Vendor and TWU may terminate the Agreement without further duty or obligation hereunder.
+The Vendor acknowledges that appropriation of funds is beyond the control of TWU.

 16. Non-Waiver.
 No covenant or condition of the Agreement may be waived except by written consent of the waiving party.
 Forbearance or indulgence by one party in any regard whatsoever shall not constitute a waiver of the covenant or condition to be performed by the other party.

 17. Subcontracting.
-In the event Artist subcontracts for any of the performances herein, the parties agree that all such subcontracts must bind subcontractors to subject to Section 7 (Confidentiality), Section 9 (Press Releases and Usage of Logo), Section 12 (Background Check) and Section 18 (Non-Discrimination) of this Agreement.
+In the event Vendor subcontracts for any of the performances herein, Vendor will require such subcontractors to comply with the provisions of this Agreement.
+The parties agree that TWU shall not be liable to Vendor for any payments to such subcontractor or its employees or agents and that TWU shall not be directly liable in any manner to Vendor’s subcontractors.
+In no event shall this section or any other provision of this Agreement be construed as relieving Vendor of the responsibility for ensuring that all performances rendered under this Agreement, and any subcontracts thereto, are rendered in compliance with all terms of this Agreement.

 18. Non-Discrimination.
 The parties agree to comply with applicable state and federal rules governing non-discrimination, equal opportunity and affirmative action.